 Richard is an Honorary Fellow of Harris Manchester College, Oxford and a member of the Commercial Law Centre at the University of Oxford.
 He is also a member of the Board of Regents at Harris Manchester College, Oxford.

 Richard is a Senior Advisor at Sanctuary Counsel which is based in Westminster and provides strategic communications and reputational advice to corporate and financial institutions, professional services firms, family offices, governments and individuals.

 Richard is a Commissioner of the Royal Hospital, Chelsea.
-As well as sitting on the Board of Commissioners, Richard is a member of the Investment Committee and the Appointments Committee.
+As well as sitting on the Board of Commissioners, Richard is a member of the Investment Committee and the Audit & Risk Committee.

 Richard’s career at Slaughter and May spanned 35 years.
 He was a leading Dispute Resolution Partner, Head of Dispute Resolution and, prior to his retirement from the firm in 2017, Executive Managing Partner.
 Richard was a member of the firm’s Partnership Board for 14 years and was at the centre of Slaughter and May’s strategy and operations, as well as its dispute resolution practice.